Fauli/otteri-synth/README.md

 | Button 8 | 20  | Change preset (instrument)     |
 | Button 9 | 17  | Change octave (& maybe volume) |

 *Coming soon...*

+## Final print config

+I cut the Otter in Bambu Studio, using hexagons dowels with length 2cm and 1.5cm diameter as connectors.
+Initially I had a small gap between the two pieces.
+So I manually reduced the length of the dowels.

 ## Putting it all together